 - The right to appeal any final USDA decision to the EEOC, if you are dissatisfied.

 * If your case is a mixed-case complaint, you do not have a right to a hearing before the EEOC or to appeal a USDA decision to the EEOC.
-However, you do have the right to appeal a USDA decision in a mixed-case complaint to the Merit Systems Protection Board (MSPB).
+A "mixed case complaint" is a complaint of employment discrimination filed with a federal agency based on race, color, religion, sex, national origin, age, disability, genetic information, or reprisal related to or stemming from an action that may be appealed to the Merit Systems Protection Board.

 Office of Equal Opportunity, Diversity, and Inclusion

 The Office of Equal Opportunity, Diversity, and Inclusion advises OIG leadership on applying the principles of civil rights, EEO, dispute resolution, diversity, and inclusion, on matters affecting the OIG workforce, program activities, and development of policy.